So many business model examples can be given because so many types and mixtures exist (both complicated and straightforward).

 - Resources with mandatory registration (User Registration).
 Projects with free content requiring visitors to create an account and provide certain demographic data – this allows you to track user behavior and develop portrait webbing segments used to conduct targeted advertising campaigns.

 - Search engine advertising (Query-based Paid Placement).
 Sale of advertising positions in the issuance of search engines.

 - Contextual Advertising.
 Advertising is displayed on the page, the content that is relevant to the ad.

 - Behavioral Marketing.
-Used by developers and webmasters, embedding advertising software into their solutions and resources to sell thematic advertising based on individual user activity while surfing in World Wide Web.
+Used by developers and webmasters, embedding advertising software into their solutions and resources to sell thematic advertising based on individual user activity while surfing in the World Wide Web.

-- Ads before main content (Intromercials).
+- Ads before the main content (Intromercials).
 Animated full-screen ad displayed when you go to the site (in front of the main content).

 - Interactive Advertising (Ultramericals).
 Interactive ads, for which the user must perform a specific action to close (and transition/return to the main content).

 - Advertising Platform.
 It translates banner ads on the websites of publishers that provide information about its traffic.
-Advertising network also collect data about the people on their own for the sake of marketing performance.
+Advertising networks also collect data about the people on their own for the sake of marketing performance.

 Wholesale and retail online merchants of goods and services.